firedrakeproject/firedrake-archer/README.md

     ```bash
     bash firedrake-archer/install_firedrake_archer.sh --install gusto
     ```
-5. Copy the installation to the `/work` filesystem:
-    ```bash
-    cd ${work}
-    rsync -avx ${HOME}/firedrake .
-    ```
-where `${work}` is a directory on the `/work` filesystem.

-If you need to update Firedrake then you need to repeat step 5 again (but it won't take as long as rsync will only replace files that have changed).

 You will need a job script to submit a job to the queue, which can be based on the example `submit_firedrake_archer.sh`.
-You will need to edit the script to specify the location of your Firedrake build, the name of the Python script you want to run and your project code.
+You will need to edit the script to specify your project code, the location of your Firedrake build, the name of the Python script you want to run, and your `\work` directory.